-Pinner High School will be a learning based community with high aspirations for all.
-We will provide a first rate personal, inclusive education, through a tried and tested academic curriculum supported by individual pastoral care.
-Students will have the opportunity to excel in and out of the classroom, on the sports field, on the stage, in the community, enjoying a wealth of enrichment opportunities.
+Pinner High School is a learning-based community with high aspirations for all.
+We provide a first-rate personal, inclusive education, through a tried and tested curriculum carefully supported by individual pastoral care.
+Students have the opportunity to excel in and out of the classroom, on the sports field, on the stage, and in the community, enjoying a wealth of enrichment opportunities.

 The school brings life to the motto ‘Inspiring Learning’.
 A great deal of this comes with the exceptional everyday experiences students expect with our first-class staff.
 It also demonstrates the responsibility our young people will have as Pinner High School students to make a commitment to inspire others.
 We will equip our students with an understanding of themselves, an appreciation of the world around them and a desire to innovate and solve problems as active contributors to society.

 The Curriculum is a key way of meeting these objectives.
 It has been designed to meet the needs of each individual student, providing opportunities which stretch and excite.
 Throughout Key Stage 3, students follow the national curriculum which provides breadth and depth.

 We ensure that all students receive a rounded education and can progress with a good understanding of the range of areas of study which they might pursue in more depth as they progress through Key Stage 4 and into the Sixth Form.
 This will allow them to make informed choices as they grow.
 Transition into Key Stage 4 starts during Year 9 and students follow their chosen Key Stage 4 pathways.